-Education goals of this residency program will be guided by the American College of Osteopathic Family Physicians.
-Goals for this program will be to ensure trainees master the Seven Core Competencies as outlined in the ACOFP Basic Standards.
+Education goals of this residency program will be guided by the Accreditation Council for Graduate Medical Education (ACGME).
+Goals for this program will be to ensure trainees master the Core Competencies as outlined in the ACGME.
 The teaching faculty of this program is committed to train and supervise each resident trainee in the field of family medicine.

-Audition rotations will be re-evaluated to ensure students meet the Residency Interview criteria.
-Failure or unavailable medical student training exam scores may result in cancellation of audition rotation.
+Audition/sub-i rotations will be re-evaluated to ensure students meet the Residency Interview criteria.
+Failure or unavailable Level I and Level II medical student training examinations may result in cancellation of audition/sub-i rotation.
 Review of current ERAS application will be done 30 days prior to rotation beginning.
 No applicant will be ranked until all scores are made available.

 All students are required to participate in one Student Orientation each academic year.
 Orientation will be held on the first day of rotation.
 First day instructions will be emailed to you two weeks prior to rotation beginning.

-The curriculum is designed in the traditional Family Medicine training format to teach a complement of current medicine in suburban settings and will model that of the Osteopathic Family Medicine Core Curriculum.
+The curriculum is designed in the traditional Family Medicine training format to teach a complement of current medicine in suburban settings and will model that of the Family Medicine Core Curriculum.
 Regularly scheduled formal organized didactic series will be held along with morning report and a monthly journal club.
-Didactic topics will be determined by a systems approach with each month integrating pediatric, internal medicine, cardiac, radiologic, dermatologic and osteopathic principles.
+Didactic topics will be determined by a systems approach with each month integrating pediatric, internal medicine, cardiac, radiologic and dermatologic.
 The volume of clinical responsibilities will not compromise the educational atmosphere of the program, as Resident trainees will work in a number of clinical settings.

 Rotations will be structured to provide exposure to the management of both inpatient and outpatient subspecialties not offered at Mountain Vista Medical Center.
 While the majority of rotations will be completed at Mountain Vista Medical Center, rotation subspecialties not offered at the hospital will be completed at the offices of various local physicians or other teaching facilities.
 The Family Medicine Program Director has the final determination on such changes.